iCollege Alternative Education

 - 2.7: How will my child's views be sought about the help they are getting and the progress they are making?

-Your child will play a full and active role in setting their targets and playing a part in discussing their desired outcomes with teachers where ever possible.
-Our role will be to help learners to reflect on these and to ensure the aims and targets are challenging but achievable in the time we have them.
+Your child will play a full and active role in identifying next steps and playing a part in discussing their desired outcomes with teachers wherever possible.
+Our role will be to help learners to reflect on these and to ensure the outcomes are challenging but achievable in the time we have them.